Charity (no. 1076217)

 Autism Berkshire delivers a wide range of leisure and social activities for children and adults living with autism.

-Events for all the family are also available, with regular fun days at the Thames Valley Adventure Playground in Taplow, along with special events.
+Events for all the family are also available, with regular fun days and one-off special events.

 Bear With Me Group - Maidenhead